Jared Scism – Executive Director

-Jared Scism works as the Assistant Director of the International House and Programs at the University of Central Oklahoma where he is also working toward his Master’s degree in Education with an emphasis in bilingual education.
-As the Director of Global Learning and Centre for Global Competency, Jared is responsible for helping international students, American students, and community members understand different cultures by executing a number of events each month and helping American students study abroad.
+Jared Scism works as the Director for the Centre for Global Competency/Global Learning at the University of Central Oklahoma where he also received his Master’s degree in Adult Education with an emphasis in bilingual education.
+As the Director of Global Learning and Centre for Global Competency, Jared is responsible for helping international students, American students, and the community understand different cultures by executing a number of events each month and helping American students study abroad.
 Jared also works as an Adjunct Instructor in UCO’s department of Sociology, Gerontology and Substance Abuse studies where he teaches an intercultural competency course and takes students on a faculty led tour every year to Japan.

-Additionally, Jared serves as the president and co-founder of the recently resurrected Japan America Society of Oklahoma and a board member of the Edmond Sister-Cities organization.
-He previously served as the president of the World Experiences Foundation – an organization that brings leaders of different countries and diverse experiences to public school classrooms in order to impart non-biased multicultural and multilingual education and the past Executive Director of the Oklahoma Governor’s International Team.
+Jared’s past experiences include serving as president and co-founder of the recently resurrected Japan America Society of Oklahoma, chair of the Edmond Sister Cities Board, president of the World Experiences Foundation – an organization that brings leaders of different countries and diverse experiences to public school classrooms in order to impart non-biased multicultural and multilingual education and the past Executive Director of the Oklahoma Governor’s International Team.
 Since his resignation as the Executive Director of the OKGIT, Jared still works with the organization to help put on the annual International Student Recognition Day at the State Capitol.